SEL Products and Resources for Schools and Private Practice

 Social–Emotional Learning in 2022

 Families face significant challenges today.
-The uncertainty and distress of the pandemic has impacted the emotional and mental health of so many, including our children.
-While no one has all the answers or knows what the future holds, we have a range of assessments and resources that can support you and our young people through this unprecedented time.
+The distress of the pandemic has impacted the emotional and mental health of so many, including our children.
+We have a wide range of resources and assessments that can support you and our young people through this unprecedented time.

 Donna Black – Pandemic Distress: Navigating the Course with Social–Emotional Learning (SEL)